aMOPel/tree-sitter-nim/grammar_bugs_to_report.md

-1. bool literal isn't mentioned anywhere, `BOOL_LIT` should be added to `literal`
+1. bool literal isn't mentioned anywhere, I propose `BOOL_LIT` should be added to `literal`
-2. `NIL` should be `NIL_LIT` for consistency
+2. I propose `NIL` should be `NIL_LIT` for consistency
 3. `colcom` is identical to `colon`.
 Why differentiate?
 4. `IND` without curly braces / `optInd` is not explained exactly
-5. `COMMENT` should be defined as the doc string comment
+5. I propose `COMMENT` should be changed to `DOC_COMMENT` or similar to be more explicit about its actual meaning
-6. for expression isn't explained in the manual, or elsewhere
+6. `forExpr` isn't explained in the manual, or elsewhere
 7. `^+` and `^*` is not defined to include and optional trailing separator, but in reality it does, eg: `simpleStmt ^+ ';'`
 8. there are many instances where the `^+` and `^*` are paraphrased in some way, for example: